Does my state accept counseling webinars?

 Final Words on Counseling Webinars and Webcasts

-The information provided comes directly from state rules and statute.
+The information provided comes directly from state rules and statutes.
 My intent is to provide information that will help you understand various legal mechanisms your state is using to address that their continuing education rules are not current with technology.
 States may actually enforce how they address webinars differently than is stated in their rules.

 You can expect changes to which states accept live interactive counseling webinars as face-to-face.
-Specifically, more states accept webinars as face to face than previously.
+Specifically, more states accept webinars as face-to-face than previously.
 You can expect that trend to continue.